EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 Using all the strength I could muster, I focused my attention on the woman.
 “Who are you?”
 Even my voice was different.

 I stared absentmindedly at the bowl of porridge in my hands.
 The warmth from it seeped through my hands, heating up my body a little.
-Its grayish color didn’t really whet my appetite but as the flying spoon flew toward my mouth I had to accept it nonetheless.
+Its grayish color didn’t exactly whet my appetite but as the flying spoon flew toward my mouth I had to accept it nonetheless.

 *One shouldn’t judge a book by its cover,* I remembered hearing someone say.
 A subtle sweetness enveloped my tongue as the porridge spread through my mouth and down my throat, warming it up.